anabaei/Javascript/aws.md

 <details>
     <summary> Serverless Lambda </summary>

+* Lambda is a serverless compute service to run your application.
+* When you write your lambda function you specify
 - Improve cost of model, speed and innovation
 - Lamdba allows to bring your own code and have it run in response to events
+* `stage variables`:
+* `dead letter` 2 times lambda function retries then even it can wait for days to retry again, we can set it as well
+*

 #### Write Function

 - Use best practices, use repository to write your code in lambda.
 So not use management console for writing function